MassimiIiano/hhgttg-db/README.md

 4. **Travelers and Visits**
    - The system must keep track of travelers who make use of the Guide.
-   - The system must record each traveler’s visits to various locations across the universe.
+   - The system must record each traveler's visits to various locations across the universe.
+   - The system must record the planet of origin for each traveler.

 5. **Ratings and Constraints**
    - The system must allow travelers to evaluate or rate a location after visiting it.